kanurag94/livesearch/README.md

 ### Pending work

 1. Dockerizing the files.
-2. Making UI pleasing.
-3. Elasticsearch should be able to use bulkapi to put data (this will make indexing faster)
-4. Should only return id, title, and texts.
+2. Should only return id, title, and texts.
 This would be simple but can make search slower.

 ### Thanks